csharpfritz/TwitchConSentimentBot/docs/01-chatbot-dotnet.md

   + Authenticate with Twitch chat servers
   + Identify Twitch IRC extensions
+  + Listen to and identify Twitch chat activity
+  + Keep alive your bot when Twitch tests its status
   + Send messages and whispers to the Twitch chat servers
   + Rate limits for interacting with Twitch APIs
-  + Keep alive your bot when Twitch tests its status

 The application framework has been built for you, along with the interactions with our sentiment analysis service.
 We are providing this base framework so that you do not have to learn about how to build the project, and can instead focus on learning how to interact with the Twitch APIs.